Skip to content

 Admission Requirements

-• Completion of a bachelor’s degree from a regionally accredited college or university by 6/1/2026
+• Completion of a bachelor’s degree or higher from a regionally accredited college or university by 6/1/2027

 • Minimum overall cumulative GPA of 3.0 on a 4.0 scale